Beastwick18/kitty-background-manager/README.md

 ## Background storage

 Backgrounds are stored in `/home/$USER/Pictures/kittyWallpapers/` by defualt

+The current background that is to be displayed is stored in `/home/$USER/Pictures/kittyWallpapers/current/current.png`.
+You should set the `background_image` property in your `kitty.conf` file to point to this image

 All backgrounds should be in PNG format, as that is only what kitty will accept as a valid image
 - I will eventually add a feature to automatically convert pictures into PNG format once they are added to the background folder